Yes. We will make every effort to match you with the roommate of your choice.

 Please be sure to do the following to ensure the correct match:

-Along with a paid deposit, the Housing Contract and Criminal Background Check is needed in order to be placed in Housing.
+Along with a paid deposit, the Housing Contract and a Criminal Background Check are needed in order to be placed in housing at Louisburg College.

-Within Student Life, the law requires Immunization Records of specific immunizations.
+The law requires immunization records of specific immunizations.
 No student may matriculate to Louisburg College without complete records of required immunizations.
 Please see the list of required immunizations in the Immunization List in Document Tracking on the Student Portal.